Marten4n6/TinyTor/README.md

 ## Technical details

 TinyTor uses the system's OpenSSL for encryption. <br/>
-The implementation uses NTOR, which is newer type of handshake and uses curve25519 (see tor-spec.txt 4.4.2, 5.1.4).
+The implementation uses NTOR, which is newer type of handshake and uses curve25519 (see tor-spec.txt 4.4.2, 5.1.4). <br/>
+(Link protocol version 2 or higher is supported.)

 | Name                  | Description                                                             |
 | --------------------- | ----------------------------------------------------------------------- |